ubuntu/yaru/README.md

 ## Notes

-This set is designed specifically for desktop environment coverage only, pull requests or issues regarding branded icons or theming third-party applications (for example, Chrome or Inkscape) will be rejected.
-Any issues or pull requests regarding icons specifically for desktop environments, such as MATE, XFCE, etc., will be attended to as they come.
+ - This set is designed for desktop environment coverage only, pull requests or issues regarding branded icons or theming third-party applications (for example, Firefox) will be rejected.
+ - Any issues or pull requests regarding icons specifically for desktop environments, such as MATE, XFCE, etc., will be attended to as they come.

-A theme that includes icons for third-party apps and branded icons is under development but is separate from this set.
+ - A theme that includes icons for third-party apps and branded icons is under development but is separate from this set.

 ## Copying or Reusing